JujuAdams/GoogleAnalytics4/README.md

 - Item parameters can have a maximum of 10 custom parameters
 - The HTTP request body must be smaller than 130kB

 This implementation also includes a way to send additional information about the user to Google using "user properties".
 User properties can be set by setting variables on the `GOOG_USER_PROPERTIES` struct.
 This struct is held in global scope so can be accessed everywhere.
 In order to filter data using user properties you'll need to set up custom dimensions and metrics [in the Google Analytics backend](https://support.google.com/analytics/answer/10075209?visit_id=637773252533763572-1115991491&rd=1).
-There are some limitations on user properties as well:
+There are limitations on user properties as well:
 - User property names must be 24 characters or fewer
 - User property values must be 36 characters or fewer